 3. The N1 claim form will state how much you owe and normally includes a section called ’particulars of claim', which explains what the debt is

-If the forms you have received do not have all these features you should contact the creditor or the court that sent it to you and ask them about it, or contact us for advice.
+If the forms you have received do not have all these features, you should contact the creditor or the court that sent it to you and ask them about it or contact us for help.